Events

 Virtual and In Person

-This presentation will discuss the history of Anglophone translations of Capital (Vol. 1) Karl Marx’s magnus opus, paying particular attention to the different circumstances that have shaped important translation decisions. […]
+This presentation will discuss the history of Anglophone translations of Capital (Vol. 1) Karl Marx’s magnus opus, paying particular attention to the different circumstances that have shaped important translation decisions.
+It will also identify some of the major translation challenges the text poses and ask how the meaning of the Capital varies according to how […]

 • Contributions to Diversity Statement with Judith Estrada